bao-project/bao-docs/source/development/misra.rst

 necessarily be introduced by a new pull-request.
 This might happen, for example, whenever the checker tools are updated or reconfigured.

-When pre-existing violations are detected, the repository maintainer is responsible for either modify the code to remove the violations or introduce new deviations following the :ref:`deviation procedure<deviation_procedure>`.
+When pre-existing violations are detected, the repository :term:`maintainer` is responsible for either modify the code to remove the violations or introduce new deviations following the :ref:`deviation procedure<deviation_procedure>`.